calculquebec/pennylane-snowflurry/README.md

 ### Julia

 If you don't have Julia installed, you can download it from the [official website](https://julialang.org/downloads/).
-It is highly recommended to install using the installer file, as it will automatically add Julia to environment variables.
+It is highly recommended to install using the installer file, as it will ask to add Julia to the system's environment variables.

+**To ensure this correct configuration, during the installation process, the checkbox `Add Julia to PATH` must be checked.**

 ### PennyLane and Snowflurry